Ingela Lind

 Ingela Lind (25 February 1943 – 4 April 2021) was a Swedish journalist, art critic and non-fiction writer.

 Career

 Lind worked as journalist and art critic for Sveriges Television, as host and writer for Bildjournalen, and for Kulturnyheterna, and was art critic for Dagens Nyheter.
+Her arts spanning the visual arts includes essays by artists such as the Swedish-born Danish artist, Gun Gordillo.
 Among her special interests were Virginia Woolf and the Bloomsbury Group, about which she wrote two books, Leka med modernismen from 2008, and Ta sig frihet.
 Bloomsbury, Indien och konsten att leva from 2018.

 She died on 4 April 2021, 78 years old.